Creating an Account Relation

 2. In the Find Action… dropdown, search for and choose “Set Relation.”

-3. Using the Object dropdown, set the Object to the Source Object.
+3. Using the Source object dropdown, set it to the object from which the relation originates.

 4. Using the Relation dropdown, choose the relevant Relation.